sharadpatidar01/Inventory_and_Stock_Management_Solution_Frontend/README.md

 This project is developed and maintained by **Sharad Patidar**.
 I am passionate about creating digital solutions that help businesses optimize their operations.

 Thank you for checking out this project!
 I hope it proves useful for managing your inventory. 😊✨

----

-You can adjust the screenshot image links to the actual paths once you have them hosted.
-Let me know if you'd like further edits!